 I will give to the Lord the thanks due to his righteousness

 and sing praise to the name of the Lord, the Most High.

 Prayer for Peace

-In the name of your Son, Jesus, our Christ.
+This we ask in the name of your Son, Jesus Christ.
 Amen.

 Prayers of the People

 As we enter a time of guided prayer, meditation, and musical reflection, you are invited to offer silent prayers or meditate during the moments of quiet.
 The Prayers of the People will begin with individuals and groups, then move out from this Temple of peace to include the human family and the planet.